metaplex-foundation/developer-hub/src/pages/core/plugins/delegating-and-revoking-plugins.md

 ---
-title: Delegating and Revoking Plugins
+title: Core-  Delegating and Revoking Plugins
-metaTitle: Core - Delegating Plugins
+metaTitle: Core-  Delegating and Revoking Plugins
-description: Learn how to delegate plugins to MPL Core Assets and Collections
+description: Learn how to delegate and revoke plugin authorities to MPL Core Assets and Collections.
 ---

 ## Delegating an Authority